-- Actual (not seasonally adjusted) activity stood 10.6% above September 2013 levels.
+- Actual (not seasonally adjusted) activity stood 2.7% above May 2014 levels.

-- The Canadian housing market remains balanced.
+- The Canadian housing market remains balanced overall.

-- The MLS® Home Price Index (HPI) rose 5.3% year-over-year in September.
+- The MLS® Home Price Index (HPI) rose 5.17% year-over-year in May.

 The number of months of inventory is another important measure of the balance between housing supply and demand.
 It represents the number of months it would take to completely liquidate current inventories at the current rate of sales activity.

 The MLS® Home Price Index (MLS® HPI) provides a better gauge of price trends than is possible using averages because it is not affected by changes in the mix of sales activity the way that average price is.
-Greater Moncton joins the MLS® HPI this month, bringing the total number of markets covered by the index to 11, representing more than half of sales activity across Canada.

 - 30 -